efwatts/LRP_Troubleshooting/README.md

 # Long Read Proteogenomics Pipeline Learning & Troubleshooting
 Learning the [Sheynkman Lab LRP pipeline](https://github.com/sheynkman-lab/Long-Read-Proteogenomics) &amp; troubleshooting automation.
 It is **VERY ACTIVELY** being modified.
-If you are using this as a guide, please contact Emily Watts (watts.emily.f@virginia.edu) for assistance.
+If you are using this as a guide, please contact Emily Watts (watts.emily.f@virginia.edu) for assistance. <br />

+If you are in the Sheynkman Lab, my most recent LRP run can be found [here](https://github.com/sheynkman-lab/Mohi_MDS_LRP).
+It contains all the correct file paths for Dockers and programs stored on Rivanna. <br />

 ## This repository is for me to house original files & scripts
 I also want to add my own scripts & modify original scripts to reflect any updates that have happened since it was written. <br />